mjmr89/TradeCraft/README.txt

 Diamond,264,1:64,0:0

 If you click on a sign above an empty chest, you'll see a message saying what the exchange rates for both buying and selling are.
-This is only necessary for infinite shops since player-owned shops have to display their exchange rates on the sign.
+On player shops you will also get information about the amount of items and 'money' still in the shop.